pcarbonn/H-Calc/README.md

         d = demultiply
 ```

-You could further add support for the following features:
+You could further extend H-Calc with the following features:
 - keep track of the location of error in the source text;
 - evaluate `n` as `1+1+...` (n times);
 - support `let x = expr1 in expr2`;